 - You must have a certain minimum amount of credit on your OV-chipkaart before you are allowed to travel on certain modes of transport

-- Even though you use the same OV-chipkaart to travel by train, bus, tram and metro, you must remember to check out before boarding another type of public transport!
+Even though you use the same OV-chipkaart to travel by train, bus, tram and metro, you must remember to check out before boarding another type of public transport!
 So, if you switch from traveling by train to, say, traveling by bus remember to beep your card.
 In general, this does not apply when you switch trains.
 That is, unless you change train companies.
-If you transfer to a regional train company, such as Arriva or Connexxion you will need to check
+If you transfer to a regional train company, such as Arriva or Connexxion, you will need to check out!

 - Between Monday morning at 4 A.M. and Saturday morning 4 A.M.
 With this option, you will also pay a reduced price during the weekends, on holidays and during summer break